 For the plaintiffs in these cases, there is little risk.
 Many attorneys will even forgo any upfront legal fees, because companies tend to settle these types of cases before they go to court, due to the uncertainty of obtaining a favorable outcome.

 It’s important to note that the majority of ADA lawsuits are legitimate, because plaintiffs cannot sue under the ADA for monetary damages.
 A plaintiff can only seek reimbursement of their legal fees, as well as remediation of the problem.
 In other words, they’re not suing to collect a quick buck, they’re suing because they have been legitimately discriminated against by your business.

-Monetary damages including hefty settlements for pain and suffering can definitely be sought, however, if you’re sued under other statutes, such as opens in a new windowNew York State Human Rights Law, or California’s opens in a new windowUnruh Civil Rights Act, which explicitly entitles everyone to full and equal accommodations in all business establishments of any kind, regardless of their sex, race, color, religion, ancestry, national origin, age, medical condition, genetic information, marital status, sexual orientation, or disability.
+Monetary damages including hefty settlements for pain and suffering can definitely be sought, however, if you’re sued under other statutes, such as New York State Human Rights Law opens in a new window, or California’s Unruh Civil Rights Act opens in a new window, which explicitly entitles everyone to full and equal accommodations in all business establishments of any kind, regardless of their sex, race, color, religion, ancestry, national origin, age, medical condition, genetic information, marital status, sexual orientation, or disability.

 The consequences of such a lawsuit can certainly be detrimental to your brand’s business financially, but they’re also damaging to your brand’s reputation.
 Customers are using social media to hold businesses accountable.
 Facing a public lawsuit because you failed to accommodate persons with disabilities can be a public relations disaster!
 Word travels fast around the internet, and no business wants to be perceived as discriminatory.

 Are small businesses exempt from the ADA?